 Wyoming Electrical License Reciprocity: An Overview

-Wyoming has a broad network of agreements for journeyman electricians.
-As of late 2024, the list of states with Wyoming electrical reciprocity for journeymen is extensive.
-An applicant with a journeyman license obtained by exam from one of the following states may be eligible for a reciprocity electrical license:
+The state has an extensive network for journeyman electricians.
+If you hold a current journeyman license obtained by exam from one of the following 17 states, you may be eligible for a reciprocal license:

 - Alaska